Mayonaka88/medical-assistant-chatbot/README.md

 # Medical Assistant Chatbot
 > An Artificially Intelligent Medical Assistant Chat Bot created in 2021 as a project for my introductory course to artificial intelligence in the British University in Dubai.

-> Python was used to create this project.
+> Python and deep learning algorithoms were used for the creation of realistic-sounding conversations.

 > Concepts from natural language processing, deep learning, and neural networks were used in this project.